nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-ng-class-and-encapsulated-component-styles.md

 })
 ```
 When I do this, you won't see anything change over here.
-There's no margin bottom applied to it.
+There's no `margin-bottom` applied to it.
 That's because our component doesn't have any display to find.
-Meaning that on our `app-simple-form`, which we can reference in here through `:host`, we need to define a display such as `block` or I'm going to choose `flex`.
+Meaning that on our `app-simple-form`, which we can reference in here through `:host`, we need to define a `display` such as `block` or I'm going to choose `flex`.

 **simple-form.component.ts**
 ``` javascript